 Economics Tutoring Center (ETC)

 The tutoring center is supported financially by the Cornell Economics Department, which receives support from both ILR and the College of Arts and Sciences and is staffed by undergraduates under the supervision of Dr. Jennifer Wissink, Senior Lecturer, and Associate Director of Undergraduate Studies, Department of Economics.
 The ETC tutors are able to help with concepts from introductory microeconomics, introductory macroeconomics, intermediate microeconomics and macroeconomics and econometrics.
-In addition to having demonstrated skills in economics, the ETC tutors have excellent information technology skills.
+ETC tutors also help students taking other econ classes brush up on basic concepts previously learned and now being applied or expanded upon in advanced economics electives.
+In addition to having demonstrated skills in economics, the ETC tutors have excellent communication and information technology skills.
 The tutoring center is equipped with a computer and Internet access.
 Students looking for assistance can be shown where to find help with specific concepts and general "computer-related" problems.

 - "Direct help" for course-specific problem sets is not supported.
 The ETC is not a place to go to "get answers" for class problem sets and should not be seen as a substitute for lectures, sections, or attending the Professor's and/or Teaching Assistant's office hours.
 The ETC is designed to complement these parts of the course.